Background pattern

 Adults

-The initial dose is 80 mg (two injections of 40 mg on the same day), followed by 40 mg every two weeks starting one week after the first dose.
+The initial dose is 80 mg (two 40 mg injections in one day), followed by 40 mg every two weeks, starting one week after the first dose.

 Corticosteroids or other medications that affect the immune system may continue to be taken while using Yuflyma.

-Children and adolescents from 2 years of age weighing less than 30 kg
+Children and adolescents from 2 years of age with a weight less than 30 kg

 40 mg every two weeks

-Your doctor may prescribe an initial dose of 80 mg, which will be administered one week before starting the usual dosing regimen of 40 mg every two weeks.
+The doctor may prescribe an initial dose of 80 mg to be administered one week before starting the usual schedule of 40 mg every two weeks.

 Yuflyma is injected under the skin (subcutaneously).

-See the section 7 “Instructions for Use” for detailed instructions on how to inject Yuflyma.
+In section 7 "Instructions for use", detailed instructions are provided on how to inject Yuflyma.

 If you forget to administer an injection, you should inject the next dose of Yuflyma as soon as you remember.
-Then, administer the next dose as usual, as if you had not forgotten a dose.
+Then, the next dose will be administered as usual, as if you had not forgotten a dose.

 The decision to stop using Yuflyma should be discussed with your doctor.
 Symptoms may return if you stop using Yuflyma.